By Muhammad Yamin, 1921

 In grief and joy and in sorrow too

-Feelings of union and becoming one flow
+Feelings of togetherness and unity flow

 From her language with its sweet sound.